Essence of Japan

 Day 8 Kanazawa - Hiroshima

 We pack overnight bags whilst our main luggage is transferred to Kyoto for our arrival on day 10.
 We’ll have another sweep of the city before we leave this morning, stopping at the gorgeous Kenroku-en Garden and BukeYashiki (Samurai’s house).
+Located outside the gates of Kanazawa Castle and covering an area of 11.4 hectares, the Kenroku-en Garden was created by the Maeda family in the 1620s and opened to the public in 1874.
+The name is derived from a book by a Chinese poet and symbolises spaciousness, seclusion, artifice, antiquity, waterways and panoramas.
+It’s the epitome of a traditional Japanese garden with plum and cherry blossoms, artificial ponds, hills and buildings.
+Other plants include azaleas, traditional Japanese trees and irises - making it a garden not to be missed.
 From the quaint, quiet streets of Kanazawa, we’ll go full throttle (quite literally) into one of Japan’s other passions.
 The Shinkansen (bullet train) will hurtle us from Kanazawa to Hiroshima in perfect comfort - you’ll hardly notice you’re travelling at 198mph.

 Day 9 Hiroshima